How to use Semolina in a web API

 Without a context manager, the connection is released when the cursor is garbage collected.
 Using with makes the release deterministic and immediate.

-Query a different pool per endpoint
+Query a different engine per endpoint

 @app.get("/api/sales")